authpass/biometric_storage/README.md

 [![Pub](https://img.shields.io/pub/v/biometric_storage?color=green)](https://pub.dev/packages/biometric_storage/)

-Encrypted file store, **optionally** secured by biometric lock for Android, iOS and MacOS.
+Encrypted file store, **optionally** secured by biometric lock for Android, iOS, MacOS and Linux (partial support).

 Meant as a way to store small data in a hardware encrypted fashion.
 E.g. to store passwords, secret keys, etc. but not massive amounts of data.

+* Android: Uses androidx with KeyStore.
-On android uses androidx uses KeyStore and on iOS LocalAuthentication with KeyChain.
+* iOS and MacOS: LocalAuthentication with KeyChain.
+* Linux: Stores values in Keyring using libsecret.
+(No biometric authentication support).

 Check out [AuthPass Password Manager](https://authpass.app/) for a app which makes heavy use of this plugin.